 These days, CBD is the central focus of discussions around pot and its many medical uses.
 But what is CBD, exactly, and what is it good for?

-A: Cannabidiol, more commonly known by its abbreviation, CBD, is one of two critical chemicals found in the marijuana plant, both known as “cannabinoids” (there are many other cannabinoids, but these two are the most important).
+Cannabidiol, more commonly known by its abbreviation CBD, is one of the two most abundant chemicals found in the marijuana plant, both known as “cannabinoids” (there are many other cannabinoids, but these two are the most important).
 CBD’s partner, THC, is the substance responsible for getting tokers high.
-CBD, on the other hand, is non-intoxicating – but highly effective.
+CBD, on the other hand, is non-intoxicating – but highly effective for medicinal use.

 CBD is extracted from the bud of the marijuana flower and concentrated into a thick, resinous oil.
 This oil is then given to patients who benefit from CBD, usually mixed with food or liquid.